cocuh/sudoku-solver-2017/README.md

 optional arguments:
   -h, --help       show this help message and exit --output OUTPUT
-  --parallel       solve with cpu_num worker processes if specified,
+  --parallel       solve with cpu_num*2 worker processes if specified,
                    default: single threading
   --debug
   --one            if you want only one solution.